subiabre/phpmetro/README.md

 - **$name**: The sample name.
 String.
 - **$size**: The sample size in number of records, i.e the number of times to perform the function.
 Integer.
 - **$function**: The function to be run on each iteration of the sample.
-Needs to return a value or will be ignored from the sample.
+Needs to specify a return a value.
 Callable.

->**NOTE**: Function calls that don't return a value will not be added to the Sample, resulting in a size lesser than the specified one.
+>**NOTE**: Function calls that don't specify a return a value will not generate a Sample.

 The `setUp` method is required by the `AnalysisInterface`.
 All analyses must implement this method with the purpose of being run before test methods in the Analysis.